Updated: 21 April 2020

 Petchboonchu FA Group: Muay Thai’s most decorated fighter in history with 14 belts of the highest level.
 Petboonchu is the clincher par excellence and an aggressive knee fighter.
 Besides a set of iron lungs and indomitable will, he was a smart fighter who used the scoring system to his best advantage.

 Buakaw Banchamek: The poster boy of Muay Thai.
 Buakaw is not necessarily the best Thai fighter but he’s certainly the reason millions of fans around the world started training in Muay Thai.
 There is no doubt that he is the most well-known Muay Thai fighter of all time.
-And given his popularity in the Kunlun Fight promotions, his legion of fans continues to grow in the massive Chinese market.
-His accomplishments have cemented his place in the sport’s hall of fame.
+He has built legion of fans around the world.
+His accomplishments certainly cemented his place in the sport’s hall of fame.

 Part 2: Preparing for Your First Lesson(s)

 “If we wait till we are ready, we’ll be waiting for the rest of our lives.” – Lemony Snicket

 There are two schools of thought when it comes to learning new things: You can either prepare for it or just dive in and let everything sort itself out.
 With Muay Thai, I kind of went with the latter.
 Despite a severely poor state of fitness, I simply showed up at each lesson, believing that the training will get me stronger.
 I mean, sure, my fitness leveled up along the way just doing Muay Thai and boxing.
 But if I could start all over again, I certainly would have done a little more research and prior training.
 In this chapter, I discuss the prep work you can make before jumping right into training.